Spend your fall, winter, or spring in Calpe Spain: Is Calpe a good snowbird location?

 Calpe has a lot of shops, both high street and individual shops where you can find all the things you will need.
 Not all the shops will be open, particularly the tourist shops can be closed.

 You will also find all the leading Supermarket chains in Calpe, some of them even have two or more locations.

 If you visit Calpe by car, it can be accessed easily by the motorway A7, and the N332, which runs from the town Valencia to all the way Alicante; from the airport over Alicante takes approximately an hour drive.
 Parkin in the winter is no problem and is mostly unpaid.
 There are several locations where you can hire a car if you want to do some sightseeing.

 Without a car, you can use local buses when you are in Calpe.
 They can bring you to many locations both in the town and further away.
 You can check the lines and prices on this website: www.autobusesifach.es/horarios_ing.htm

-Calpe has a train station that is just out of the town centre.
+Calpe has a train station that is just out of the town center.
 But it can be reached quickly with a town bus.
 You can find trains that go to Altea and Benidorm on one side and Denia on the other side.
-If you want to go to Alicante, you have to switch at Benidorm (check: www.tramalicante.es).
+If you want to go to Alicante, you have to switch to Benidorm (check: www.tramalicante.es).

 You can find many doctors and dentists that speak English, German and other languages in Calpe.
 There is also an emergency center, and there is an office from Hospital Clínica Benidorm in Calpe (https://centromedicocalpeinternacional.com/en/).